Elaeophora schneideri

-Elaeophora schneideri (arterial worm; carotid worm; cause of elaeophorosis, aka "filarial dermatitis" or "sorehead" in sheep; or "clear-eyed" blindness in elk) is a nematode which infests several mammalian hosts in North America.
+Elaeophora schneideri (arterial worm; carotid worm; cause of elaeophorosis, "filarial dermatitis" or "sorehead" in sheep; or "clear-eyed" blindness in elk) is a nematode which infests several mammalian hosts in North America.
 It is transmitted by horse-flies.
 Infection in the normal definitive hosts, mule deer or black-tailed deer, seldom produces clinical symptoms.
 In other hosts, such as sheep, elk, moose, and goats, infection with E. schneideri leads to elaeophorosis.
 Symptoms of elaeophorosis include necrosis of the muzzle, ears, and optic nerves; lack of coordination (ataxia); facial or lower limb dermatitis; horn deformities; blindness; and death.

 Discovery

 Symptoms of elaeophorosis were first observed in 1933, in sheep (New Mexico) and mule deer (Utah) infested by an unknown nematode worm.
 Specimens were first described as Macdonaldius sp. in 1934, and later revised to Elaeophora schneideri Wehr and Dikmans, 1935.
 A more complete description of adults from elk, sheep and deer was published in 1968.